Armidale Teachers' College: Armidale Teachers' College

 The political factors leading to the construction of the college illustrates the complex role of government and administration.
-The first steps in establishing a Teachers' College in Armidale commenced when David Drummond, then the Progressive Party's Member for the Northern Tablelands, arranged for a delegation to meet with the Minister of Public Instruction, to put forward a proposition concerning a University College in Armidale.
-The government was resistant to the decentralisation of services and unwilling to spend money on a new teachers college.
+The first steps in establishing a teachers' college in Armidale commenced when David Drummond, then the Progressive Party's member for the Northern Tablelands, arranged for a delegation to meet with the minister of public instruction, to put forward a proposition concerning a university college in Armidale.
+The government was resistant to the decentralisation of services and unwilling to spend money on a new teacher's college.

 In October 1927, a NSW Coalition State Government was formed between the Nationalists and Country Party (formerly the Progressive Party) and David Drummond became Minister for Education on 18 October 1927.
 This partnership gave the Country Party enough power, for the first time, to spend money on country areas.
-Official approval for construction of an Armidale Teachers' College was given at a meeting of the NSW State Cabinet on 13 December 1927 and on 30 December the establishment of the college was officially announced.
+Official approval for construction of an Armidale teachers' college was given at a meeting of the NSW State Cabinet on 13 December 1927 and on 30 December the establishment of the college was officially announced.

 David Henry Drummond was born in Sydney in 1890 and, after a period of time as a ward of the State, he became a farm labourer in 1907 and then moved to Inverell as a farm manager.
 It was in Inverell that he became active in the Farmers and Settler's Association.
 This Association had pushed for improved country education facilities since 1895.

 The membership of the Farmers and Settler's Association, his lack of education and his support for public education informed Drummond's views.
 The Queensland Northern Separation Movement, campaigning for improved education in the region north, was a further influence.
 Agitation by the New England New State Movement had led to the formation of the Cohen Commission into the New States in 1923/4.
-Some of the Commission's recommendations included the creation of a country teachers' college, an external teaching university and greater local influence in education.
+Some of the commission's recommendations included the creation of a country teachers' college, an external teaching university and greater local influence in education.
 Drummond was particularly influenced by evidence from William Holman, who stated "before you can have decentralisation you must first teach the teachers".
-Historian Belshaw believes that it was probably Drummond, drawing inspiration from the Commission, who coined the phrase "A Country College for Country Kids" and certainly used it effectively.
+Historian Belshaw believes that it was probably Drummond, drawing inspiration from the commission, who coined the phrase "A Country College for Country Kids" and certainly used it effectively.
 It was Drummond who influenced the concept of country teachers' colleges and universities, written into the policy speech and presented at West Wyalong on 13 September 1927 by Country Party Leader, Ernest Buttenshaw.
 Drummond's appointment as Minister for Education in the first National-Country Party coalition was therefore not surprising.
 The college's establishment within five months of the election bears testimony to the power of the Northern interest groups and Drummond's ministerial influence.
-The main interest group influencing the site of the Teachers' College was the New State Movement, of which Drummond was a founding member.
+The main interest group influencing the site of the teachers' college was the New State Movement, of which Drummond was a founding member.